Privacy and personal information notification

 What is health information?

-Health information includes healthrelated information relating to your tenancy with FACS Housing such as your:
+Health information includes healthrelated information relating to your tenancy with DCJ Housing such as your:

 - physical or mental health, or disability